amolabs/docs/protocol.md

 The state database stores data items in separate logical *stores* according to the data type.
 To separate each logical store from the others, each data store has unique prefix for the database key.
-A prefix is a human-readable ascii string, but it is treated as a byte array when concatenating with the in-store data item key.
+A prefix is a human-readable ASCII string, but it is treated as a byte array when concatenating with the in-store data item key.